-The graphs give us a brief idea about the various changes that has taken place in 6 different employment sectors in Freedonia based on the population of both male and female sexes from 1975 to 1995.
+The graphs give us a brief idea about the various changes that have taken place in 6 different employment sectors in Freedonia based on the population of both male and female sexes from 1975 to 1995.
 Though there isn't a major increase in the overall number of employees, some of the individual sectors showed a notable increase in its work population.

 The defence sector had the least number of men and women and even though there was a slight variation in the number of women the number of men in this sector remained the same in both the years.
-Manufacturing at 600 above men, 250 women and public sector apart from defence at 800 above men and 600 above women in a thousand workers had no significant changes in both the years whatsoever.
-Most changes had been in the communication, finance and wholesale sectors with a large increase in the number of people from 1975 to 1995 speaks out in the volume of the interest of the general public towards these sectors.
+Manufacturing at 600 above men, 250 women and public sector apart from the defence at 800 above men and 600 above women in a thousand workers had no significant changes in both the years whatsoever.
+Most changes had been in the communication, finance and wholesale sectors with a large increase in the number of people from 1975 to 1995 speak out in the volume of the interest of the general public towards these sectors.
 Communication and wholesale sector had seen a huge hike in the number of women even overtaking men in the process.